bluxon92-bit/litloop-site/_posts/2026-05-28-dungeon-crawler-carl-series-review.md

 <div style="display:flex; gap:1.5rem; align-items:flex-start; margin-bottom:2rem;">
   <img src="https://m.media-amazon.com/images/I/710m7ElZJFL._SL1500_.jpg" alt="Dungeon Crawler Carl Book 1" style="width:120px; flex-shrink:0; border-radius:4px;">
   <div>

-### Book 1 — Dungeon Crawler Carl (2020)
+    <h3>Book 1 — Dungeon Crawler Carl (2020)</h3>

-The world ends.
+    <p>The world ends.
 Carl and Donut enter the dungeon.
 The first two floors are the training grounds — brutal, disorienting, and the place where the voice, the humour, and the emotional stakes all establish themselves.
 This is where the hook goes in.
-The series could live or die on this book and it more than holds up.
+The series could live or die on this book and it more than holds up.</p>
   </div>
 </div>